 That's why we’re trying something different here - something that, with the possible exception of a few movements like Extinction Rebellion, Fridays for Future, and Sunrise Movement, we haven’t really seen done:

 Parts of the solution have to do with science and technology, but climate change is ultimately a people problem.
 Most of the technology we need to power our economy with clean energy and feed everyone through sustainable farming already exists today.
 The real change we need is getting a lot of people to act differently.
 We need to build racially and economically diverse voting coalitions.
 We need to vote a few very specific people out.
-We need to declare climate emergency.
+We need to declare climate emergency and implement aggressive, equitable, and realistic environmental laws.
 How do we make that happen together?

 To be realistic and truthful about climate solutions, we first need to break the problem of climate change down into steps, then get really specific.